ncc-gap/ASWorkflow/README.md

 ## How to run

 ### For dry run
+__Please not to forget to activate pyenv, if you have installed snakemake within pyenv.__

 ```
+source {path/to/dir/bin/activate}

 snakemake -np --verbose
 ```

-if you would like to create dag.png
+if you create dag.png

 ```
 snakemake --dag | dot -Tpng > dag.png